VisualStudioEX3/DIV2.Format.Exporter/DIV2.Format.Exporter.DocFX/samples/PAL/samples.md

 ## Write colors
 You can easily write each color of the palette using a direct accessor, like an array:
 [!code-csharp[Main](samples.cs?range=50)]
+> [!WARNING]
+> Remember that DIV Games Studio palettes working in DAC format.
+This means that the RGB channel ranges are 0 to 63 instead of 0 to 255.
+If you trying to set a value over 63 for any color channel, you thrown an exception.

 ## Sort colors
 You can manually perform a color sorting in your palettes.
 This action trying to sort the colors, from the black, or the darkest color in palette, to the white or the brightest color in the palette:
 [!code-csharp[Main](samples.cs?range=53)]
 > [!NOTE]
-> Not is a requirement to sort the colors in a palette but is recomended to ensure that the black color, if is present in the palette, be the first color in palete (index zero).
+> Not is a requirement to sort the colors in a palette but is recomended to ensure that the black color, if is present in the palette, be the first color (index zero).
 DIV Games Studio draw operations usually uses the first color in a palette, the black, as transparent color for sprite masks.

 ## Save palette to a file
-You can easily save your palette to a PAL file using the following call:
+You can easily save your palette to a [PAL](xref:DIV2.Format.Exporter.PAL) file using the following call:
 [!code-csharp[Main](samples.cs?range=56)]